cypress-io/cypress-documentation/content/guides/tooling/code-coverage.md

 Cypress does not instrument your code - you need to do it yourself.
-The golden standard for JavaScript code instrumentation is the battle-hardened [Istanbul](https://istanbul.js.org) and, luckily, it plays very nicely with the the Cypress App.
-You can instrument the code as a build step through one of two
+The golden standard for JavaScript code instrumentation is the battle-hardened [Istanbul](https://istanbul.js.org) and, luckily, it plays very nicely with the Cypress.
+You can instrument the code as a build step through one of two ways:
-ways:

 - Using the [nyc](https://github.com/istanbuljs/nyc) module - a command-line
   interface for the [Istanbul](https://istanbul.js.org) library